 Click to Read

 Well?
 Is Coronado part of South Bay?
-Or a bougie island—nee, peninsula—all its own?
+Or a bougie island—ahem, peninsula—all its own?
 Coronado joins South Bay in certain official capacities, but is it really South Bay proud?
 We talk to experts, including Coronado’s mayor, to answer the question once and for all.
 Sort of.

 Rebuilding Lahaina